 Sex and relationships education

-The Government is to consult on plans for ‘Relationships Education’, to be taught as a statutory subject in primary schools across England.
+The Government has launched a call for evidence on plans for ‘Relationships Education’, to be taught as a statutory subject in primary schools across England.

 It will mean teaching young children about “different types of relationships”, which could include homosexuality, transsexualism and same-sex marriage.
 Ministers have denied parents the right to withdraw their children from the classes.

-An amendment to the Children and Social Work Bill gives Education Secretary Justine Greening the power to legislate for Relationships Education and a secondary school subject called Relationships and Sex Education (RSE).
+An amendment to the Children and Social Work Bill gives the Education Secretary, currently Damian Hinds, the power to legislate for Relationships Education and a secondary school subject called Relationships and Sex Education (RSE).